 Anyways, it came down to picking up a used minivan or a used luxury car (both around the same price, interestingly enough) and, well, for once I splurged and picked up the fancier one.
 I did wish I had more time to search for a cheaper and privately owned model vs snatching it from Carmax, but outside of that I’ve surprisingly had little regrets.
 In fact, I’m actually MORE in love with it than the day I took it home!

-It’s been about 9 months now since owning it, so today I thought I’d share my thoughts so far.
+It’s been about 9 months now since owning it, so today I thought I’d share my thoughts so far in this Lexus review.
 While hopefully not losing any more of you in the process :)

 (The day I blogged about this purchase broke the record for the most unsubscribes ever here!
 HAH!)

 My Lexus Review: What I’ve Learned After Owning One